Visit Powdermill Nature Reserve

 Storytime and More

 Join us at Powdermill Nature Reserve on the first Sunday of each month at 2 p.m. for Storytime and More.
 Children ages 3 to 9, accompanied by an adult, are welcome to discover the wonders of nature through a picture book read-aloud and related game, craft project, or nature walk.

 Nature at Night

 Some kinds of nature are best observed at dusk.
-Join us on the third Wednesday of each month at 7 p.m. for this family friendly program that features a short talk in the nature center followed by an outdoor exploration.
+Join us on the third Wednesday of each month (January through October) at 7 p.m.
+(Note: 7/17 time is 8:30-10 pm to observe nighttime insects!).
 Popcorn will be served!
 Soft drinks will be available for purchase.